sdss/lvmdrp/README.md

 1. Create a **Python 3.8** environment.
 This is optional, but strongly recommended.
 With conda this is done like this:
     > `conda create -n lvmdrp python=3.8`

-2. Make sure you are in the intended **Python 3.8** environment and directory.
+2. Make sure you are in the intended **Python 3.8** environment and directory:
     > `conda activate lvmdrp`

 3. Clone the Github repository: